Over 80% of hydraulic failures are caused by contamination

-Items shall be bagged or sealed immediately after testing and packed in a suitable container for delivery.
+Items must be bagged or sealed immediately after testing and packed in a suitable container for delivery.

-Components or assemblies must contain a quantity of test or preservative fluid to prevent corrosion.
-An internal air gap is also required to compensate for thermal expansion.
+Components or assemblies must contain a quantity or surface covering of test or preservative fluid to prevent corrosion.
+Do not fill with fluid as an internal air gap is also required to prevent for thermal expansion.

 Storage shall only be in a suitable environment and equipment shall be retested if components remain in storage for an extended period.

 It is vital that the components are installed in a clean environment well away from any welding, grinding or similar dirty working operations.